awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/ses/README.md

 ## Run the examples

 1. `npm i`
-1. Add a call to the `run()` function at the bottom of the example you woud like to run.
+1. Add a call to the `run()` function at the bottom of the example you want to run.
 1. Execute `node <path/to/example.js>`

 ### Prerequisites